Kai Budde: Early years

 Budde started playing Magic in 1994 when he learned about the game from fellow gamers.
 As a player from Cologne he quickly became acquainted with more experienced players from the city such as later Pro Tour winner Frank Adler.
 His rise to professional play coincided with that of Dirk Baberowski, another Magic player who had moved to Cologne.
 Being at a comparable level of playing, both worked together to qualify for the Pro Tour.
 Budde succeeded on his second attempt, thus qualifying for the 1997 Pro Tour New York.
-As he had not yet turned eighteen Kai chose to attend the Junior Division of the tournament, eventually finishing among the best 32.
+As he had not yet turned eighteen he chose to attend the Junior Division of the tournament, eventually finishing among the best 32.
 Afterwards, the Junior Pro Tour was discontinued and Budde was automatically qualified for the following Pro Tour in Mainz.

-Kai finished 52nd in Mainz and for a while struggled to qualify for another Pro Tour but eventually managed to qualify for the 1998 Pro Tour Chicago.
+Budde finished 52nd in Mainz and for a while struggled to qualify for another Pro Tour but eventually managed to qualify for the 1998 Pro Tour Chicago.
 Fellow player and now friend Baberowski had finally managed to qualify for the Pro Tour, too.
-While Kai finished 19th Baberowski won the whole tournament.
+While Budde finished 19th Baberowski won the whole tournament.
 After a second place at Grand Prix Birmingham Budde added three Grand Prix titles within six months.
 The third one in Amsterdam even came by defeating Baberowski in the finals.
 With these finishes Budde had racked up enough Pro Points to be in contention for the Pro Player of the Year title in the final event of the 1998-99 season.
 Having not made a Pro Tour Top 8 appearance yet the leader in the Pro Player of the Year race did not consider him to be a threat, though.
 When Budde advanced to the final of the 1999 World Championship in Tokyo he had already secured the Pro Player of the year race.
 He added the World Champion title by defeating Mark Le Pine in one of the quickest Pro Tour finals ever.

 After adding an 11th-place finish at the next Pro Tour in London the rest of the 1999–2000 season turned out to be disappointing.
 He was not able to make it beyond the first round in any of the newly introduced Masters events nor did he finish better than Top 64 at any of the succeeding Pro Tours.